Externships "Learning by Serving"

 If you are interested in having a student extern you may advertise the position on our job posting system called Connect.
 Simply upload your position and students will reply with the application materials you request.

-Non-Profit and Government Agency Externships
+Agency Externships

-The Non-Profit and Government Agency Externship Program allows students to work with a government agency, or non-profit organization under the supervision of a practicing lawyer to obtain knowledge and experience in the practice of law.
 Under supervision, externs have the opportunity to interview and counsel clients, negotiate with lawyers and others, make presentations in court, draft legal documents, conduct legal research, interview witnesses, and generally to perform and learn the various tasks and skills necessary to help a particular client resolve his or her legal problems.

 Students enrolled in the Law Office Extern Program are governed by N.M.R.
 Civ.
 Pro.
 1-094 and Rule 83.11 of the Local Rules for the United States District Court for the District of New Mexico.
 Students are required to conduct themselves at all times within the spirit and meaning of the Rules of Professional Conduct.
 Supervising lawyers must be sure that students understand and follow these rules.
+Ethics is a pre or co-requisite to qualify for coverage under this rule during externships.

 Under these rules, students are granted the privilege to practice law while under the supervision of a properly licensed attorney designated by the Dean of the Law School and while the student is currently enrolled in the Law School clinical program.
 A lawyer other than the lawyer designated by the Law School as the student's supervisor is permitted to supervise the student only with the prior permission of the Law School.